CrawleyM29/CustoSeg-ML/README.md

 As we observe our results, we can see a lit with several key information:

-+*cluster*: A vector of several integers that denote the cluster which has an allocation for each point.
+**cluster*: A vector of several integers that denote the cluster which has an allocation for each point.

--**totss**: Represents the total sum of squares -**centers**: A matrix comprising of numerous cluster centers -**withinss**: A vector that presents the intra-cluster sum of squares having one component per cluster -**betweenss**: The sum of between-cluster squares -**size**: The total number of points that each cluster holds
+**totss*: Represents the total sum of squares

+**centers*: A matrix comprising of numerous cluster centers

+**withinss*: A vector that presents the intra-cluster sum of squares having one component per cluster

+**betweenss*: The sum of between-cluster squares

+**size*: The total number of points that each cluster holds